marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Generator #####

-Note: here, the generator definition is just for a function that returns the next value (every time that it is called).
+Note: here, the generator definition is just for a function that returns the next value (every time that it's called).
-Not a "stackless" assymetric coroutine (that cares about if you will call *yield* out of their block / lexical scope), a.k.a lexical scope based coroutines / semi-coroutines.
+Not as is usually a "stack-less" asymmetric coroutine (that cares about if you will call *yield* out of their block / lexical scope), a.k.a lexical scope based coroutines / semi-coroutines.

 Keeping the *iter* example: